 Seniors and second-semester juniors in SSCIDP are invited to submit an application for the Charles Haynie Memorial Student Award.
-The $750 award is given in honor of former faculty member, Charles Haynie.
+The award is given in honor of former faculty member, Charles Haynie, and includes a monetary prize.

 Please complete the application form below and submit with the following materials: